--Information, Referral, & Awareness
+- -Information, Referral, & Awareness

--Options Counseling
+- -Options Counseling

--Streamlined Eligibility Determination for Public Programs
+- -Streamlined Eligibility Determination for Public Programs

--Person-Centered Transitions.
+- -Person-Centered Transitions.

-Using a person-centered transition process, ADRC staff can conduct options counseling for these people.
-Based on decisions made by nursing home residents during the options counseling, ADRC staff can provide information about community providers and make the appropriate referrals.
-The ADRC does this on a daily basis when it receives referrals- from MFP, and from other sources including nursing homes, the EPD Waiver unit, and direct calls from DC residents.
-With the supplemental funding provided by CMS and AOA to the MFP Demonstration and the ADRC for nursing home transitions and diversions, the ADRC will increasingly collaborate with the District's Long-Term Care Ombudsman's office to achieve its operational components.
+Using a person-centered transition process, ADRC staff can conduct options counseling these people.
+Based on decisions made by nursing home residents during the options counseling ADRC staff can provide information about community providers and make the appropriate referral ADRC does this on a daily basis when it receives referrals- from MFP, and from uding nursing homes, the EPD Waiver unit, and direct calls from DC residents.
+With the supplemental funding provided by CMS and AOA to the MFP Demonstration and the ADRC for nursing home transitions and diversions, the ADRC will increasingly collaborate with the District's